Wei-Climate/S2S.prediction/README.md

 Main Objectives:
 - To understand the limits of and mechanisms for subseasonal predictability.
-- To examine the sources of subseasonal predictability, including the MJO, QBO, NAO, and AR.
+- To examine subseasonal predictability of both mean state climate and extreme climate events.
-- To diagnose subseasonal predictability of both mean state climate and extreme climate events.
+- To diagnose sources of subseasonal predictability, including the Madden–Julian oscillation (MJO), Quasi-biennial Oscillation (QBO), North Atlantic Oscillation(NAO), and Atmospheric River (AR).
 - To improve subseasonal forecast skill and understanding on high-impact weather/climate events.

 Length of Project: Two Years from 2020/09 to 2022/09